mekhod/Pandas-Multi-Colomn-Processor/README.md

 sudo apt-get install git

-2- Intsall the package by typing the following command in the terminal:
+2- Clone the package by typing the following command in the terminal:

 git clone https://github.com/mekhod/Pandas-Multi-Colomn-Processor.git